 So, let me quickly answer the earlier mentioned questions:

-Are they healthier than meat eaters (carnivores)?
+Are vegans healthier than meat-eaters (carnivores)?

 I have lots of vegetarian and vegan friends and associates.
 So, I’ve seen all the different versions of “health” in this eating category.

 One of my friends is a really smart guy.
 He’s a vegetarian, does yoga, and teaches meditation daily.
-However, he is NOT “healthy” in my opinion because he’s overweight, has high cholesterol, and high blood pressure.
+However, he is NOT “healthy” in my opinion because he’s overweight, has high cholesterol, and has high blood pressure.